 A foundation based on strengths

-With the growth in the science of Positive Psychology (particularly since 2004 when Harvard University offered its first course), strengths-based coaching approaches have been key in helping individuals find insight and empowerment, while improving their well-being and resilience.
+With the growth in the science of Positive Psychology since the mid 2000s (particularly since the launch of the Master of Applied Positive Psychology program at the University of Pennsylvania in 2003, and then Harvard University offering its first course he following year), strengths-based coaching approaches have been key in helping individuals find insight and empowerment, while improving their well-being and resilience.

 “When well-being comes from engaging our strengths and virtues, our lives are imbued with authenticity.”